 Advice for car drivers

-Every day, drivers die in road traffic accidents.
+Every day, drivers die in road traffic collisions.

 Many die as a consequence of inexperience, speeding, intoxication through drink or drugs or just plain recklessness.